getify/Functional-Light-JS/manuscript/ch4.md

 }
 ```

-But let's observe that this operation could instead be expressed in generic terms: extracting any property by name off of any object.
+Consider that this operation could instead be expressed in generic terms: extracting any property by name off of any object.
 Let's call such a utility `prop(..)`:

 ```js
 function prop(name,obj) {